 Note that I am talking not just about engine management systems, but also stability control systems, traction control systems, auto transmission control systems, hybrid braking control – the whole lot.

 Analog Input Signal Interception

 An analog signal (a voltage that varies steplessly) is an easy signal to intercept and modify.
 The cheapest way of doing this is with the Jaycar Electronics Digital Fuel Adjuster.
-This is available as a kit (cheap!) or prebuilt (much more expensive!) – both can be bought through the AutoSpeed shop.
-I helped developed this product when I contributed to Silicon Chip electronics magazine.

 The Digital Fuel Adjuster (DFA) can modify any analog signal.
 The signal as a whole can be raised or lowered (like we previously saw in this series could be done with a pot) but more importantly, the shape of the adjustment curve can be set however you wish.
 So for example, if you are intercepting the airflow meter signal and want to change the car’s mixtures when the car is operating out of closed loop, you can adjust only the voltages that correspond to the top-end of the engine’s output.

 The adjustment of mixtures in this way does not need an rpm or MAP sensor input: the airflow meter signal already contains ‘rpm’ and ‘load’ elements – it’s a very information-rich signal.

 The interception and modification of the airflow meter signal gives rise to another important point, one that applies to all signal interception.
 The ECU uses the airflow meter signal to tell it engine load, so altering this signal will change everything the ECU does on the basis of load.
 For example, in addition to altering the amount of fuel it causes the injectors to flow, it will also alter ignition timing – and perhaps auto trans shift-points, etc. Therefore, when intercepting a signal, you should always think-through the implications for other car behaviours.